Poppy seed paste: History

-Use in religious festivals
+Association with religious festivals

 Pastries featuring poppy seed filling are associated with holidays in several cultures.
 In Ashkenazi Jewish culture, poppy seed-filled hamantashen (translated as "Haman's ears" or "Haman's pockets") are a traditional pastry eaten during Purim, and are one of the most well-known uses of poppy seed filling.
+Poppy seed pastries also feature widely in Polish, Czech, Slovak, and Hungarian Christmas traditions.

 Preparation

 Poppy seed paste is prepared by grinding poppy seeds in a coffee grinder, blender, or food processor for several minutes until they reach a powdery consistency but before they turn into a paste.
-Grinding the poppy seeds helps release their natural oils which enhances the flavor of the final product, as well as theirs starches which help thicken the filling, and it also helps the poppy seeds not get stuck in the eater's teeth.
+Grinding the poppy seeds helps release their natural oils, which enhances the flavor of the final product, as well as their starches, which help thicken the filling, and it also helps the poppy seeds not get stuck in the eater's teeth.

 Depending on the recipe, milk (or water) and sugar (or sometimes honey or silan) are simmered in a saucepan until the sugar dissolves and the liquid is thoroughly heated.
-The ground poppy seeds, along with a flavoring such as lemon zest or vanilla extract is added, and sometimes other ingredients such as chopped walnuts are added.
-The mixture is then stirred continuously until it thickens and reaches a jam-like consistency.
-At this point, it is typically removed from the heat, and sometimes apricot jam may be added for flavor and cake crumbs or matzo meal may be added as a binder and to help ensure the paste does not leak out of when used as a filling in baked goods.
-It is then allowed to cool and refrigerated prior to being used as a filling or spread.
+The ground poppy seeds, along with a flavoring such as lemon zest or vanilla extract, are added, and sometimes other ingredients such as chopped walnuts are added.
+The mixture is stirred continuously until it thickens and reaches a jam-like consistency.
+At this point, it is typically removed from the heat, and sometimes apricot jam may be added for flavor, and cake crumbs or matzo meal may be added as a binder and to help ensure the paste does not leak out when used as a filling in baked goods.
+It is then allowed to cool and refrigerated before being used as a filling or spread.
 It has a shelf life of approximately 3 days.

-In other cultures

-In Hungary, a Poppy seed roll (Bejgli) is made for Christmas.